Components

 Raw HTML

-To render HTML directly without escaping, create a new Chunk with the second argument safe set to true.
+To render HTML directly without escaping, use the Chunk.safe method.

 import { Chunk } from "ovr";